NoMoreSyntaxx/Dotfiles/README.md

 # How to Install

-Just to repeat, If you are going to use my hyprland.conf you need
+Once again, If you are going to use my hyprland.conf you need:

 Hy3
 Hyprbars